words-memory/Asmaa-Ramil.github.io/_pages/Stories.md

 A collection of narrated stories, legends and cultural memories.

-Through storytelling, this space explores how societies preserve values, imagine human experience, and transmit meanings across generations.
+Through storytelling, this space explores how societies preserve values, imagine human experience and transmit meanings across generations.